 However, there are many places to go scuba diving in Belize.
 To the east of the barrier reef, there are 3 atolls which are popular spots for diving.
 These are the Lighthouse Reef, Glovers Reef and Turneffe Reef.

-If you go just out to the reef, some dive sites are less than a 10 minute ride away.
-One of the most popular spots for scuba diving Belize Ambergris Caye is within the Hol Chan Marine Reserve which lies less than 5 miles from San Pedro.
+If you go just out to the reef, some Ambergris dive sites are less than a 10 minute ride away.
+One of the most popular spots for scuba diving in Ambergris Caye is within the Hol Chan Marine Reserve which lies less than 5 miles from San Pedro.

 Dive shops on Ambergris Caye also offer scuba diving trips out to Turneffe Reef and the Blue Hole.
 These are much further out (and, accordingly, cost more) and entail a longer ride.
 Our ride to Turneffe Reef took about an hour over some rough seas.
 A bumpy, rainy, uncomfortable ride.
 If you go, hopefully you will have better weather.